dehezhang2/Notes/3103/CS3103_Operating_System.md

 * **Activities Similar to Processes**: Similar to processes, threads have *execution states* and need to *synchronize* with one another.

   * Execution states
-    * Reminder: In an OS that supports threads, scheduling and dispatching is done on a thread basis.
+    * ==Reminder: In an OS that supports threads, scheduling and dispatching is done on a thread basis.==
     * Most of the **state information dealing with execution** is maintained in **thread-level** data structures.
-    * The key states for a thread are: Running, Ready, Blocked.
+    * The key states for a thread are: **Running, Ready, Blocked.** (no suspend)
     * Some states are at process-level
       * Suspending a process involves ==suspending all threads== of the process because they share the address space.
       * ==Termination of a process terminates all threads within the process==.
-  * Threads need to **synchronize** with one another so that they **don't interfere with each other or corrupt data structures**
+  * Threads need to **synchronize** with one another so that they **don't interfere with each other or corrupt data structures** (need mutual exclusion)
     * All threads of a process share the **same address space and other resources**.
     * ==Any alteration of a resource by one thread affects the other threads in the same process.==

-* Multithreading on a Uniprocessor(单处理器): Mutiprogramming enables the interleaving(插入) of multiple threads within multiple processes
+* Multithreading on a Uniprocessor(单处理器): Mutiprogramming enables the interleaving(插入) of multiple threads within multiple processes => Because thread itself is a light-weight process

   ![image-20190210215255338](image-20190210215255338.png)